 How long will it take my pot to come to pressure?

 The pot will take 5-10 minutes to reach pressure and begin the countdown.

 Help!
 I’m seeing steam.

 This is normal.
 The valve will sometimes let off a little steam until it floats up.
-If you continue to see steam, make sure to press down on the lid to ensure it is properly sealed and double check your steam vent.
-Note: do NOT place your hand on the stainless steal portion of the pot during cooking – use the edges of the lid.
+If you continue to see steam, make sure to press down on the lid to ensure it is properly sealed and double-check your steam vent.
+Note: do NOT place your hand on the stainless steel portion of the pot during cooking – use the edges of the lid.

 How do I know if I should use QR or NPR?